adjtomo/pyadjoint/docs/dd_cctm.rst

 .. note::

-    In the following code snippet, we use the 'R' component of the same station in liue of waveforms from a second station.
+    In the following code snippet, we use the 'R' component of the same station in lieu of waveforms from a second station.
 In practice, the second set of waveforms should come from a completely different station.

 .. code:: python